Castor Oil for Eczema is a natural remedy to treat and prevent redness and itchiness caused by several types of eczema, discover what to do!

 To treat seborrheic eczema (commonly known as dandruff):

-Apply and massage castor oil into the scalp (or beard/moustache) and let absorb overnight.
+Apply and massage castor oil into the scalp (or beard/mustache) and let it absorb overnight.
 Wear a shower cap to bed and allow the castor oil to soak into the skin before gently shampooing hair the following morning.
 This deep conditioning treatment provides moisture and hydration that treats and prevents flaking skin.

 Castor Oil for Eczema: The Bottom Line